rbmowatt/glazewave/docs/spot-images/us-me.md

   - 1600×454px, 215 KB, shot 2097 m from the spot
   - Description: As part of my quest to find a snowy owl that had been reported to be in this area I stopped by this beach in Biddeford Pool, Maine. this is a five image panorama merged in Lightroom and converted to BW with Silver Efex Pro.
   - Match: score 5.5 via coastal-in-title, kw:beach, geo:2097m, w>=1000, landscape
-- **`us-me-fortunes-rocks-beach-3.jpg`** — “The Maine Partial Eclipse A Few Minutes Before The Maximum Coverage” by Johnster2222, Wikimedia Commons, CC BY-SA 4.0
+- **`us-me-fortunes-rocks-beach-3.jpg`** ✗ **not a coastal photo** — “The Maine Partial Eclipse A Few Minutes Before The Maximum Coverage” by Johnster2222, Wikimedia Commons, CC BY-SA 4.0
   - Source page: https://commons.wikimedia.org/wiki/File:The_Maine_Partial_Eclipse_A_Few_Minutes_Before_The_Maximum_Coverage.jpg
   - Licence: CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/) · attribution required · **share-alike**
   - Author: Johnster2222 — //commons.wikimedia.org/wiki/User:Johnster2222